DamonClark/capydash/README.md

 # CapyDash

-A live dashboard for Capybara tests that provides real-time visualization of test execution with screenshots, step-by-step tracking, comprehensive error reporting, and search capabilities.
+A static HTML dashboard for Capybara tests that provides comprehensive test reporting with screenshots, step-by-step tracking, error reporting, and search capabilities.
 Perfect for debugging test failures and understanding test behavior.

 ## Installation